dyak0xdb/comment-miner/README.md

 # Comment Miner

-**Comment Miner** is a Chrome extension that extracts code snippets and commented code blocks from web page resources.
+**Comment Miner** is a Chrome extension that extracts code snippets and commented code blocks from web resources.
 Easily collect, organize, and export code for analysis or reuse.

 ---